Jireh (song)

-"Jireh" is a song performed by American contemporary worship bands Elevation Worship and Maverick City Music, which features vocals from Chandler Moore and Naomi Raine.
-It impacted Christian radio in the United States on April 1, 2022, as the lead single from their collaborative live album, Old Church Basement (2021).
+"Jireh" is a song performed by American contemporary worship bands Elevation Worship and Maverick City Music featuring the latter's Chandler Moore and Naomi Raine.
+It impacted Christian radio in the United States on April 1, 2021, as the lead single from their collaborative live album, Old Church Basement (2021).
 The song was initially released as a promotional single on March 26, 2021.
-The song was written by Chandler Moore, Chris Brown, Naomi Raine, and Steven Furtick.
+The song was written by Moore, Raine, Chris Brown, and Steven Furtick.

 "Jireh" peaked at No. 8 on the US Hot Christian Songs chart, and at No. 1 on the Hot Gospel Songs chart.
-It has been certified gold by Recording Industry Association of America (RIAA).
+It has been certified two-times platinum by Recording Industry Association of America (RIAA).
 The song was ranked by Billboard as the fourth biggest gospel song in 2022.
 "Jireh" was nominated for the GMA Dove Award Worship Recorded Song of the Year at the 2021 GMA Dove Awards.
 It was also nominated for the Grammy Award for Best Contemporary Christian Music Performance/Song at the 2022 Grammy Awards, and the Billboard Music Award for Top Gospel Song at the 2022 Billboard Music Awards.
 The song received two GMA Dove Award nominations for Song of the Year and Worship Recorded Song of the Year at the 2022 GMA Dove Awards.

 Background

 On March 26, 2021, Elevation Worship and Maverick City Music announced that they were releasing "Jireh" featuring Chandler Moore and Naomi Raine, along with its accompanying music video, as the first promotional single from their collaborative live album, Old Church Basement.
 The album is slated to be released on April 30, 2021.

+On June 13, 2025, a lo-fi remix was released in collaboration with musician Xander.